 So, you want to learn how to raise chickens?
-You’re not alone.
+You are not alone.
 A growing focus on local food and sustainability has spurred a renewed interest in raising backyard chickens – especially in larger cities.

 There are dozens of reasons to consider inviting a few chickens home to roost.
 The obvious one is that chickens make delicious, fresh eggs (and chicken!).
 Chickens also make friendly, entertaining, easy-to-manage, low-maintenance pets, lots of high-quality compost, and, sometimes, they even make your neighbors jealous.

-If you’ve decided you can’t live without a chicken flock of your own, here is a basic guide to raising chickens:
+If you have decided you cannot live without a chicken flock of your own, here is a basic guide to raising chickens:

 Choosing a Chicken Breed